-Tucson police say Sgt.
-Robert Carpenter was discharged from the hospital
+Tucson police said Sgt.
+Robert Carpenter, 46, was discharged from the hospital

-They say the 12-year veteran will continue outpatient physical therapy and
+They said the 12-year veteran will continue outpatient physical therapy and

 rehabilitation with the goal of returning to work within six months.

-The Arizona Daily Star reports that police officials say
+The Arizona Daily Star reported that police officials said

 the bullet remains lodged in Carpenter’s brain

 The 46-year-old Carpenter and other officers were responding to a midtown